superb-sushi/duuck/README.md

 npm run dev
 ```

-Scan the QRCode in the terminal with your LynxExplorer App to see the result.
+Scan the QRCode in the terminal with your LynxExplorer App (preferably Android) to see the result.
 Click on `Navigate to Bounty Screen` to interact with the relevant portion of the App.